Maldives Travel Guide: Everything You Need to Know for Your Trip

 Yes.
 Many Maldives resorts will offer local island tours where you are given a tour around a nearby local island.

 Many people are surprised that the Maldives’ only religion is Islam.
-Maldivians must be muslim by law.
+Maldivians must be Muslim by law.

 Is the Maldives only a honeymoon destination?

 Absolutely not.
-During the 1.5 years I spent living and working in the Maldives, I travelled with friends, family and lovers.
+During the 1.5 years I spent living and working in the Maldives, I travelled with friends, family and boyfriend.
 If you are a diver or would like to learn to scuba dive with PADI or SSI, or you just love being in the water then the Maldives is a perfect holiday destination for you because of all the things you can do in the Maldives.

 Staying in Gulhi with my family and beach walks with my Mum

-Backpacker Maldives: Can I backpack in the Maldives?
+Can I backpack in the Maldives?

 There are no hostels and therefore you cannot find budget accommodation like in India and Sri Lanka and South East Asia.
 Even on local islands in the Maldives the cost of accommodation is from $30-$50 per night.
-There are still affordable Maldives hotels on local islands but note it will not be backpacker rates like some other countries in Asia.
+There are still affordable Maldives hotels on local islands but it will not be backpacker rates like some other countries in Asia.

-Yes.
 Guesthouses start from around $40 per night so staying on local islands is a much more affordable option for solo travel than staying in a luxury Maldives resort.
 If you are a diver or join other trips such as dolphin watching or snorkelling trips, then you are likely to find other like-minded travellers as well.

-What is the cheapest time to go to the Maldives?
+Cheapest time to go to the Maldives

 For staying in luxury resorts the cheapest time will be rainy season so between the months of May- October.
 The most expensive season is over Christmas and New Year and many resorts experience full occupancy.

 I think this depends on what activities you are planning to do on your Maldives vacation.
 For honeymooners staying at expensive resorts, many stay for around 4-5 days to experience a luxury resort.
 For me personally, I could easily spend a month island hopping around different islands.
+I have some suggested one week itineraries here.

 Cheap diving in the Maldives with tiger sharks